persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

 The API is hosted at Microsoft Azure App Service

-For the Web API a CI / CD Pipeline was implemented by the DevOps at GitHub Actions and deployed to Azure App Service
+For the Web API a CI / CD Pipeline was implemented by Azure DevOps and deployed to Azure App Service

 <ul>
 <li>